Spring Boot Pre-Interview Guide Comprehensive Assignment: Marketplace REST API — Spring Boot 4 · Kotlin 2.3

 • Member types: BUYER, SELLER, ADMIN

-• Email duplication check during registration
+• Email duplication check on signup

 • Business registration number is required for sellers